Aminuxer/KSysGuard-Addons/README.md

 Add tab from SGRD/UPS.sgrd template or create customized panels

-# Add Management Switch to KSysGuard with SNMP
+# Add Management Switch in KSysGuard over SNMP

 SNMP is too big and have lots of sensors and data.
 But your can watch some values in local desktop system.
 Also this example can be useful for monitoring of some home/SMB/IoT devices like NetPing, switches, routers etc.